 - Chocolate Bundt Cake:

-- Mix the first six ingredients together.
+- Mix the first seven ingredients together.
 Then, add chocolate chips and stir until completely incorporated.

 - Pour batter into a greased bundt pan (or 10 mini bundt pans).
 Cooking spray works the best.